 Make Your Desired Impact on the World

 Some students seek to add a social impact lens to their future work.
 Others pursue careers in corporate social responsibility, nonprofit and public leadership, or social entrepreneurship.
-All of them find the MBA social impact coursework and experiential learning opportunities they need to prepare, with courses that include Social Investing, Human Rights and Business, and Social Impact Marketing and hands-on learning available through Social Sector Solutions, Social Lean Launchpad, and the Haas Socially Responsible Investment Fund.
+All of them find the MBA social impact coursework and experiential learning opportunities they need to prepare, with courses that include Social Investing, Human Rights and Business, and Social Impact Marketing and hands-on learning available through Social Sector Solutions, Social Lean Launchpad, and Impact Investing Practicum.

 Sample Social Impact Coursework